Free And Cheap Things To Do In Ketchikan

 Cost: $10 per person

-In search of educational Alaska land excursions?
-This fascinating museum is the home of Dolly Arthur who, during the gold rush, worked on Creek Street offering a “red light district” distraction to miners and fisherman, along with entertainment galore.
+In search of educational tours?
+This fascinating museum is the home of Dolly Arthur who, during the gold rush, worked on Creek Street offering a “red light district” distraction to miners and fishermen, along with entertainment galore.

 More Tips for Visiting Ketchikan